bmegyesi/swegram-v2/README.md

   --aspects             Checking statistics on the basis of selection of certain aspect(s).
 The following aspects are valid to be chosen: general, readability, morph, lexical, syntactic
-  --include-features    Only certain features will be included --exclude-features    Certain features will be excluded --save-as             Select a format to save the result.
-One of the four formats are valid: txt(default), json, xlsx --print               Flag to print the result on console
+  --include-features    Only certain features will be included --exclude-features    Certain features will be excluded --print               Flag to print the result on console
 ```